seleneledain/forest_drought_forecasting/README.md

 Create features from a DEM.
 Multiple DEMs at different resolutions can be used, features will be computed at different resolutions then matched to a reference (such that all final tiff files have same resolution and shape although representing different data).
 Resampling is done using nearest interpolation method (pixel splitting).

 Supported features are slope, apsect (will automatically generate northing and easting), ruggedness index, curvature, terrain wetness index.
 These are cmputed using the WhitebocTools package.
 Additional features can be computed by adding functions to the `feature_engineer.py` script.
-For more information on WhiteboxTools: https://www.whiteboxgeo.com/manual/wbt_book/preface.html
+For more information on WhiteboxTools and its functions: https://www.whiteboxgeo.com/manual/wbt_book/preface.html

 How to use:
 - Edit and call the script in terminal as `python run_topo_feats.py`.